nicebyte/niceshade/README.md

       * `msl10`, `msl11`, `msl12`, `msl20` for Metal on macOS;
       * `msl10ios`, `msl11ios`, `msl12ios`, `msl20ios` for Metal on iOS;
       * `spv` for SPIR-V.
+ *  `-h <path>` - Path (relative to the output folder) for the generated header file with descriptor binding and set numbers.
+If not specified, no header file will be generated.
+ * `-n <identifier>` - Namespace for the generated shader file.
+If not specified, global namespace is used.

 Shaders will be generated for each of the techniques specified in the input file and each of the targets specified in the command line options.